gdbroman/broman.blog/_posts/2020-04-28-you-are-not-a-victim.md

 ---
-title: "You are NOT a Victim"
+title: "You're Not a Victim"
 permalink: you-are-not-a-victim
 ---